skip to main content

 Download (263KB) Indexing metadata

-Keywords: anesthesiology services; clinical ethics; patient satisfaction
+Keywords: anesthesiology services; clinical ethics; effective communication; patient care; patient satisfaction

 Article Metrics:

 1. Afandi D. Kaidah dasar bioetika dalam pengambilan keputusan klinis yang etis.
 Jurnal Majalah Kedokteran Andalas.
 2017;40(2):111-21.
-Doi: :10.22338/mka.v40.i2.p111-121.2017
+Doi: 10.22338/mka.v40.i2.p111-121.2017

 2. Jonsen AR, Siegler M, Winslade WJ.
 Clinical ethics: a practical approach to ethical decisions in clinical medicine.
 10th ed.
 Philadelphia, USA: McGraw-Hill Medical Publishing Division, 2014: 9-225

-3. Suryadi T, Assyfa S, Rusnaidi R. Learning clinical ethics for medical students in clinical phase.
+3. Suryadi T, Assyfa S, Rusnaidi R. Learning clinical ethics for medical students in the clinical phase.
 J Pend Ked Indones.
 2024; 13 (2): 123-34.
 Doi: 10.22146/jpki.82526

 4. Suryadi T, Kulsum K. Pertimbangan etika klinik dan medikolegal untuk pengelolaan anestesi pada kasus cedera otak traumatik.
 J Neuroanestesi Indones.
 2020;9(2):108–16.
 Doi: https://doi.org/10.24244/jni.v9i2.250